erpnext/foundation/foundation/www/docs/user/manual/en/healthcare/inpatient_adt.md

 <img class="screenshot" alt="ERPNext Healthcare" src="{{docs_base_url}}/assets/img/healthcare/ip_admission_order.png">

-On ordering a patient for admission, ERPNext Healthcare creates an IP record for the Patient with all instructions provided by the Practitioner.
+On ordering a patient for admission, ERPNext Healthcare creates an Inpatient Record for the Patient with all instructions provided by the Practitioner.
 Any prescribed medications and investigations or procedure orders as part of the ordered Encounter will be carried to the IP record.

 > Note: Field Level permissions are by default applied so that Diagnosis information, Admission Instructions and other details are only visible to users with roles Physician and Nursing User enabled